oivindth/WATCHiT-App-Suite/README.md

-WATCHiT-Reflection-App
+Reflection-App
 ======================

-Application tht collects data from the WATCHiT application and vizualises it for the user to help promote reflection.
+Application that collects data from the WATCHiT and visualizes the data in the application to support reflection on work.

-Currently we rely on google-services-lib, sherlock ationbar lib and a switch plugin lib.
+Released under the GNU General public license